NUDelta/muse/README.md

 # muse
 A Slackbot to promote self-regulated learning and metacognitive reflection.
 Powered by [Botkit](https://botkit.ai/) and the [Slack API](https://api.slack.com/).
 To get started, run `npm install` and `npm start` to get the bot running.
 If you're running the app locally, use ngrok or localtunnel for the buttons to work.
-You must set up a webhook for button payloads through Slack
+You must set up a webhook for button payloads through Slack.

 ## Slackbot interface
 <img src="https://github.com/NUDelta/muse/blob/master/gifs/muse.gif" width="400">